Rural Innovation Initiative 2020

 Historically, grantees may include non-profits, colleges & universities, economic development organizations, municipalities, and public-private partnerships, but not for-profit businesses.
 Applicants must raise a 1:1 match, and may apply for as much as $750,000 in grant funding.

 - - December 2019: Notice of selection to the Rural Innovation Initiative; preparation for site visits

 - - January 2020: RII team site visit to CMGC (1/22-1/23); community gathering workshop (1/22)

 - - February 2020: U.S. EDA i6 Challenge Grant NOFO (Notice of Funding Opportunity) released; complete innovation hub strategy concept proposal for grant application

-- - May-June 2020: Receive notice regarding grant application submission
+- - August-September 2020: Receive notice re: grant application submission

 Local & Regional Community Input

 If you are interested in CMGC's involvement with the Rural Innovation Initiative and would like to provide input on our innovation hub strategy, we would be happy to hear from you.
-Please consider taking our community survey or contacting CMGC at (207) 680-7300 or email@example.com.
+Please contact CMGC at (207) 680-7300 or email@example.com.
 Thank you!